Lakme Absolute Argan Oil Serum Foundation Review

 Staying Power: It stays on me for 4-5 hours easily without touch up.
 But it has a great tendency to transfer to the screen of my smartphone.
 After I ended the call, when I saw my smartphone I was shocked, whole lot of foundation had transferred onto the screen.
 It will melt easily in summers.

-What I love about Lakme Absolute Argan Oil Serum Foundation with SPF 45 in Honey Dew?
+What I love about Lakme Absolute Argan Oil Serum Foundation?

-- -It has strong fragrance, I kind of loved it, reminded me of a perfume.
+- Has strong fragrance, I kind of loved it, reminded me of a perfume.

-- -It contains argan oil serum which is beneficial for our skin.
+- Contains argan oil serum which is beneficial for our skin.

-- -It gives light to medium coverage and is buildable.
+- Gives light to medium coverage and is buildable.

-- -It contains spf 45, so you can skip your sunscreen easily.
+- Contains spf 45, so you can skip your sunscreen easily.

-What I do not love about Lakme Absolute Argan Oil Serum Foundation with SPF 45 in Honey Dew?
+What I didn’t like about Lakme Absolute Argan Oil Serum Foundation?

 Rating: 3 out of 5